 Can you describe the timing for which a Claims Notice is displayed to a potential registrant?
 Are there potential registrants who would not see a TM Claims Notice in realtime?

-Regarding TM+50 claims:

-How many notices were issued?

-What percent resulted in abandoned registrations?

-What percent of attempted Sunrise registrations:

-were denied because the name was reserved or blocked?
+How many times was a domain name that was reserved or blocked checked by a potential registrant?

-were abandoned?

-Do you have any comments regarding Sunrise Claims that you want this group to consider?
+Do you have any comments regarding Sunrise, Claims or the “TM+50” option that you want this group to consider?

+Note: “TM+50” refers to the option (also called the “Abused Domain Name Label Service”) that allows a trademark already registered in the TMCH to be linked to a maximum of 50 variants—provided that each variant of the mark was awarded to the trademark holder in a prior UDRP decision or legal decision.

 III.
 Questions for the TMCH Providers (Deloitte and/or IBM)

-What is the rate of rejection of an attempted trademark registration by country/region?
+What is the rate of rejection of an attempted registration of a trademark into the TMCH by country/region?

 What were the most frequently asked questions?
 (Note – not necessarily what made it to the website but, rather, what questions did you get the most?)